ShaneChandler-Cyber/ShaneChandlerPortfolio/index.md

 ## Roadmap

-> "When something is important enough, you do it even if the odds are not in your favor." — Elon Musk
+> "Without understanding, effective protection is impossible." — ChatGPT

 My professional journey is focused on becoming a SOC Analyst and later advancing into a cyber threat intelligence role.
 I'm actively building skills and planning to take key certifications such as OSCP, Pentest+, and CISSP to bolster my technical expertise.